matze-dd/Tex2txt/README.md

       will be resolved to % at the end by function before\_output()
     - inclusion of double backslash \\\\ and replacement ending with \\
       will be rejected
+- optional argument `extr`:
+    - append this replacement (specified as in repl) at the end of the text, separated by blank lines

 [Back to top](#tex2txt-a-flexible-latex-filter-with-conservation-of-text-flow-and-tracking-of-line-numbers)